kernowork/Samples/README.md

 * greater than 19 percent = 'Thank you so much!'

 NOTE: LMS doesn't support Lightning Communities.
-Tip Calculator has the LMS code commented out in order to display on a Communities page